Victor Moses: Spartak Moscow

-On 2 July 2021, Chelsea confirmed that Moses had completed a permanent transfer to Spartak Moscow, ending his nine year association with the club.
+On 2 July 2021, Chelsea confirmed that Moses had completed a permanent transfer to Spartak Moscow, ending his nine-year association with the club.
 Spartak announced on the same day that he signed a two-year contract with the club.
 On 10 February 2022, Moses extended his contract with Spartak to 2024.
-Moses won the 2021-22 Russian Cup with his club on 29 May in a 2-1 Old Russian Derby victory over Dynamo Moscow.
+Moses won the 2021-22 Russian Cup with his club on 29 May in a 2–1 Old Russian Derby victory over Dynamo Moscow.

+On 23 July 2023, Moses scored the opening goal of Spartak's season on the 45th minute, with the home match against FC Orenburg ultimately finishing 3–2.

+On 19 May 2024, it was announced that Moses would leave Spartak at the end of the season when his contract expired.